GOliviero92/Google-Apps-Analysis/README.md

 # Google-Apps-Analysis
-A data analysis project to clean, combine and analyze Google Store Apps data .
-The project is written in Jupyter Notebooks.
 [Google-Apps-Analysis](https://github.com/GOliviero92/Google-Apps-Analysis "data analysis") is a data analysis project to obtain, combine, clean, analyze the google store apps data.
 The project is written as jupyter notebooks and should be run in the following order.

 * data_cleaning.ipynb (Cleaning Google Store Apps data)